-External parties exist in order to optimize document infrastructure and organization in printed and electronic documents.
+External parties exist to optimize document infrastructure and organization in printed and electronic documents.
 Managed document services are the type of services provided by external parties.
 Sometimes, managed print services refer exclusively to the organization and workflow of printed documents in their utilization.
-However, managed document services is an all encompassing term relating to both print and electronic documents.
+However, managed document services is an all-encompassing term relating to both print and electronic documents.
 Originally, external companies often focused more heavily on managing print documents in a more user-friendly manner, however, as more documentation is online, these companies have shifted their focus into optimizing files that already exist electronically.

 What are API Documentation Services?

 At a basic level, documentation services may be easy to understand; they simply make records more readable.
-However, one can more easily understand the value of documentation services upon the introduction of synergistic software systems, such as API, and documentation services are broken down into the organizations that they serve.
-Thus, it is important that as technology rapidly advances, and electronic software is responsible for controlling records, documents continue to be readable by human audiences.
+However, one can more easily understand the value of documentation services upon the introduction of synergistic software systems, such as API, and when documentation services are broken down into the organizations that they serve.
+Thus, it is important that as technology rapidly advances, and electronic software is responsible for controlling records, documents continue to be made readable for human audiences.

 Managed and Unmanaged Documentation Services